Vegan Pregnancy – My Own True Story

-In addition to a healthful diet, I nourished the baby and myself by reading good books, by listening to good music, by walking, by doing yoga and by talking to the baby.
+In addition to a healthful diet, I nourished the baby and myself by reading good books, by listening to good music, by walking, and by doing yoga.

-After a healthy full term pregnancy and a normal labor at our home in San Jose, CA, on May 25th, 1999, I gave birth to a perfectly normal baby girl, Paramita Peace Modha.
-At birth, Paramita weighed 6 lb.
+After a healthy full term pregnancy and a normal labor at our home, in 1999, I gave birth to a perfectly normal baby girl.
+At birth, my daughter weighed 6 lb.
 6 oz.
-Paramita is now 2 and a half.
-Paramita began teething at 8 months, and reached a full set of teeth well before she was 2.
+She is now 2 and a half.
+She began teething at 8 months, and reached a full set of teeth well before she was 2.
 Skeptics chanting “vegans suffer from Calcium deficiency” were — once and for all — silenced.
-Paramita is truly a vegan child.
-Perhaps surprisingly and quite reassuringly, in her entire time on planet Earth, we have never had to visit a doctor even once!
+My daughter is truly a vegan child.
+Perhaps surprisingly and quite reassuringly, in her entire time on planet Earth, we have never had to visit a doctor!

 I went through a very similar second pregnancy, only this time I took no additional supplements.
-My second child, a boy, Sohum Bodhi Modha, was born on May 15th, 2001.
-Sohum was also born at our family home.
+My second child, a boy, was born in 2001.
+My son was also born at our family home.
 At birth, he weighed 7 lb.
 5 oz., and was very healthy as well.
-Sohum is now 6 months old and is exclusively on my breast milk, which I have an abundant supply of.
-As of today, even Sohum has not visited a doctor even once…
+He is now 6 months old and is exclusively on my breast milk, which I have an abundant supply of.
+As of today, even my son has not visited a doctor even once.